ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 commonalities, over time this caused non-portability of JSONPath expressions between the ensuing platform-specific dialects.

-The present specification aims to remove platform dependencies and serve as a common JSONPath specification that can be used across platforms.
+This document aims to remove platform dependencies and serve as a common JSONPath specification that can be used across platforms.
 Obviously, this means that backwards compatibility could not always be achieved; a design principle of this document is to